How to Perform a Business Valuation of a Cannabis Business (2 of 8)

 In the next posts in the Cannabis Valuations in Washington State series, we’ll walk through how each valuation method is impacted by the cannabis industry.

-If you own or represent a cannabis business in Seattle, Bellevue, or elsewhere in the Pacific Northwest and need a business valuation or financial expert, call 4 Corners Financial Forensics at 425-998-7690 or schedule a video call here; we’ll listen to your situation and help you scope your project.
+If you own or represent a cannabis business in Seattle, Bellevue, or elsewhere in the Pacific Northwest and need a business valuation or financial expert, call 4 Corners Financial Forensics at 425.800.4896 or email us; we’ll listen to your situation and help you scope your project.
 We’d love to help you.

 Previous